armishra/armishra/README.md

 - 👋 Hi, I’m @armishra
 - 👀 I’m interested in fitness, finance, and technology
-- 🌱 I’m currently learning about Rust
+- 🌱 I’m currently learning about blockchain and AI
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/archit72/)

 <!---